Master's in Medical Physics

 (330 hours of lessons and 230 hours of guided exercises)

-- Clinical training in radiotherapy, diagnostic and interventional radiology, nuclear medicine and radiation protection (1200 hours)
+- Clinical training in radiotherapy, diagnostic and interventional radiology, nuclear medicine and radiation protection in a hospital of the clinical network (hospitals in Northern Italy and other nearby Countries) (1200 hours)

 - Thesis work (125 hours)